shahdtr24-meet/anatra_final/README.md

 ## Installation

-Set up Kiro locally with these steps.
+Set up Kairo locally with these steps.
 You’ll need a development environment ready to go!

 ### Prerequisites
 - **Node.js**: v16.13.0 or higher